 For example, here is a content aggregator that lets you add your WordPress blog feed …

 RebelMouse is a news aggregator for your social profiles and RSS feeds.
 Your content is displayed in a Pinterest-like format and users can follow your page.

 There are many different solutions that can be incorporated into your web traffic system.
 Please feel free to contact us if you need assistance exploring some of these, or to discuss a configuration plan to suit your needs.

 After you have configured your web server and set up accounts with external services, it’s time to configure your site’s settings.

 The first step in configuring your site for traffic is to make sure that its global settings have been correctly set up.

 Let’s go over some key areas.

-The WordPress administration area contains a Settings menu that allows you to configure your site’s main settings …
+Your WordPress administration area contains a Settings section that allows you to modify your site’s main settings …

 Content entered into fields like Site Title and Tagline can influence your site’s SEO, search listings, etc …

 (WordPress Settings – General Settings)